 The submission procedures serve as a guide for consultants to prepare the necessary plans and documents for submission to NParks.
-To facilitate assessment and approval of your application, we would like to advise consultants to ensure that all plans and documents are in order prior to submission through the e-Corenet submission.
+To facilitate assessment and approval of your application, we would like to advise consultants to ensure that all plans and documents are in order prior to submission through CORENET 2.0.